COMMON INTEREST COMMUNITIES

 Advertise Your Policy

-Buyers and renters are looking for smoke-free buildings
+Buyers and renters are looking for smoke-free buildings.

-Advertising and promoting that your building is smoke free will make it attractive to prospective buyers
+Advertising and promoting that your building is smoke free will make it attractive to prospective buyers.

 List your building in Minnesota’s Smoke-Free Housing Directory and include the smoke-free policy as an amenity in your real estate listing.

 Enforce Your Policy